-- (a) A claim for discrimination or retaliation as prescribed by 85A O.S. § 7 shall be commenced by filing an executed Commission prescribed CC-Form-3C Claim for Discrimination or Retaliation with the Commission.
+- (a) A claim for discrimination or retaliation as prescribed by 85A O.S. § 7, which stems from an injury that occurred on and between February 1, 2014 and May 27, 2019, shall be commenced by filing an executed Commission prescribed CC-Form-3C Claim for Discrimination or Retaliation, or electronic equivalent, with the Commission.
 The CC-Form-3C shall be filed in the underlying workers' compensation claim filed pursuant to the Workers' Compensation Act and shall use that same Commission file number. - (b) The CC-Form-3C filed with the Commission shall be served on the employer and shall have a certificate of service setting forth the manner of such service as required by 810:10-1-7.
-The employer may respond to the CC-Form-3C by timely filing an executed Commission prescribed CC-Form-10C Employer's Response to Claim for Workers' Compensation Discrimination or Retaliation pursuant to 810:10-5-15. - (c) A CC-Form-9 must be filed to request a hearing.
+The employer may respond to the CC-Form-3C by timely filing an executed Commission prescribed CC-Form-10C Employer's Response to Claim for Workers' Compensation Discrimination or Retaliation, or electronic equivalent, pursuant to 810:10-5-15. - (c) A CC-Form-9 must be filed to request a hearing.
 Upon filing the CC-Form-9, the claimant or the claimant's attorney, if any, shall mail a copy thereof to the respondent.